xboxoneresearch/LuaFFI-CE/README.md

 PS: The testWindows variable is very useful to set when you wanna dry-run on windows first!

+For dumping games, edit the target XVC path in stage2.lua, then run a *Twodump* release.
+These can be found in the Releases tab.

 Windows LuaJIT: https://github.com/luapower/luajit/tree/master/bin/mingw64 (only need exe and dll)

 ## Credits